swiftlang/swift-evolution/proposals/0292-package-registry-service.md

 $ swift build --enable-package-registries --disable-repository-fallback
 ```

+> **Note**:
+> A dependency may be available only through the package registry interface,
+> without a corresponding source repository.

 These options may be changed or removed in a future release.

 ### Changes to `Package.resolved`